 ILEs' primary drive is curiosity.
 They are interested in finding new perspectives and viewing things from multiple angles.
 They accumulate ideas, and tie them together into dynamic, ever-changing and logically connected conceptual systems.

 ILEs' views can be utopistic and rooted into the idea of fairness.
-These views are acquired by the way of cerebral considerations.
+These views are acquired by way of cerebral considerations.
 They strive for universalism and consistency and are prone to generalizations.
-They are interested in the concept of truth, whether it means seeking truth or discussing the existence of truth.
+They are interested in the concept of truth, whether it means seeking truth or discussing the very existence of truth.

 ILEs lack an ability to understand people’s inner feelings and motivations, which can render them unintentionally rude.